shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

   thread.start();
   thread.interrupt();
   ```
+- without the set daemon call, we see the "i was interrupted" logged but with the daemon property set to true, that print statement is never called
 - also, unlike normal threads, where the application does not close if any thread is running, a daemon thread does not prevent the application from terminating
 - if we implement `Callable` instead of `Runnable`, we can also throw an `InterruptedException` when for e.g. we see that `isInterrupted` is evaluated to true. this means the parent thread calling this thread will know that it was interrupted in an adhoc manner
 - threads execute independent of each other. but what if thread b depends on the results of thread a?